dwgoins98/task-manager-2-ng-app/README.md

 ## Building

-To build the project run:
+To build the project, run:

 ```bash
 ng build